Papabyte/Byteduino/README.md

-##  A very light C/C++ implementation of Obyte for Arduino ESP8266 and ESP32
+##  A very light C/C++ implementation of O<sub>byte</sub> for Arduino ESP8266 and ESP32

 #### Introduction

 [O<sub>byte</sub>](obyte.org) (formerly Byteball) is a last generation crypto currency using a Directed Acyclic Graph (DAG) instead of a blockchain like Bitcoin and its clones do.
 Brillantly designed, it offers a lot of features without suffering from complexity which makes it a great platform for IoT devices.
 This library is made to help hobbyists and professionals to implement Obyte platform into microcontrollers and build cool and original projects.

-To get support or discuss about this library, request an invitation to [Obyte Slack](http://slack.obyte.org/) and join #byteduino channel.
+To get support or discuss about this library, request an invitation to [O<sub>byte</sub> Slack](http://slack.obyte.org/) and join #byteduino channel.

 #### What can I do with this library?

 ##### Transaction broadcasting
+The device has its own O<sub>byte</sub> address and can send payments to other addresses.
 Beside sending payments, this function allows to post data into the immutable public ledger while proving they existed at time they were posted.
 These can also be used as inputs for smart-contracts.

 ##### Encrypted messenging
 Byteball protocol integrates a communication layer that is used for private chat but also in background to exchange data like smart-contract definitions or private assets history.
-Independently from any interaction with DAG, this layer is available on your Byteduino device for your own benefits:
+Independently from any interaction with DAG, this layer is available for your own benefits:
 - Deploy state of the art cryptography based on ECDSA signing and AES encryption.
 You are sure of the identity of your correspondent and protect your communication even from the middle-men.
-- Don't run a server that relays messages, use those from Obyte network.
+- Don't run a server that relays messages, use those from O<sub>byte</sub> network.
 Your devices can always communicate without specific network configuration as long as they are connected to internet.
 - Chat with your device using any GUI O<sub>byte</sub> wallet running on macOS, Android, Iphone, Linux or Windows.
 - Write Javascript application on top of an [headless wallet](https://github.com/byteball/headless-obyte) and have it interacting with your device.

 ##### Transaction cosigning
-On such small device, it will never be possible to implement a full-featured O<sub>byte</sub> client.
+On such small device, it's not possible to implement all O<sub>byte</sub> features.
 But when needed, it's possible to delegate work to a distant server by charging it to prepare transactions that the device cosigns after having checked only critical points.
 This way we ensure that the transaction has been authorized by the Byteduino device although the distant server could have been compromized.
 The [hardware-cosigner](https://github.com/Papabyte/Hardware-cosigner) used as second factor authentification for a GUI wallet is a practical application of that.